Car Accident

 Two Singaporeans were worried about separate vehicle injuries abroad within the past weekend.

-One died, at the same time as the other become lucky to escape with a broken shoulder.
+One died at the same time as the other became lucky to escape with a broken shoulder.

 In the initial incident, Mr Joshua Tan, 36, died after his automobile crashed right into a tree in Chiang Mai, Thailand on Sunday morning.

-A girl passenger is thought to have been injured inside the accident.
+A female passenger is thought to have been injured in the accident.

-Following the coincidence at the same day, a pal of the person that had rented a car to Mr Tan, published on Facebook approximately the crash, looking to get in contact with Mr Tan’s own family.
+Following the coincidence, on the same day, a pal of the person who had rented a car to Mr Tan posted on Facebook about the crash, looking to get in contact with Mr Tan’s own family.

-The summit included a picture of Mr Tan’s worldwide riding permit and turned into widely shared.
+The summit included a picture of Mr Tan’s worldwide riding permit, which became widely shared.

-The New Paper spoke to Mr Tan’s former belongings agent, Ms Elaine Tay, who had rented a condo unit for Mr Tannear Guillemard Road.
+The New Paper spoke to Ms. Elaine Tay, Mr. Tan’s former belongings agent, who had rented a condo unit for Mr. Tannear Guillemard Road.

-She stated he had been renting the unit for two years and lived alone, ending his stay in November while he made the selection to move to Thailand.
+She stated he had been renting the unit for two years and lived alone, ending his stay in November when he selected to move to Thailand.

-Ms Tay told TNP the day gone by: “He informed me that he did not want to hire the unit anymore due to the fact he wanted to do enterprise in Thailand.”
+Ms Tay told TNP: “He informed me that he did not want to hire the unit anymore because he wanted to do enterprise in Thailand.”

 A spokesman for the Ministry of Foreign Affairs (MFA) said: “MFA is privy to the unlucky road twist of fate in Chiang Mai and extends our deepest condolences to the bereaved circle of relatives.